Why Speed of Trust Matters For Business

 Never interrupt ypur enemy when he is making mistake – Napoleaon Bonoparte

 The Harvard Business Review article entitled Enemies of Trust (February 2003) listed the following “enemies” to trust.
-They are in a business context, but could just as easily be applicable to other environments as well.
+They are in a business context, but could just as easily be applied to other environments as well.

 Messaging that Is Incomplete